What Is Revision Breast Surgery?

 Revision Breast Surgery is a term encompassing all forms of bespoke plastic surgery that aim to improve or restore results from previous procedures.
 Often the primary surgeons are unavailable or no longer practicing.

-Revision breast surgery includes changing size, whether larger or smaller, restoring implant position and remove aging implants either to prevent or treat implant-related complications.
+Revision breast surgery includes changing size, whether larger or smaller, restoring implant position, and removing aging implants either to prevent or treat implant-related complications.
 The breasts may or may not benefit from replacement implants depending on the patient’s desires and objectives.
-For example many patients have the option to rejuvenate the breasts with a lift utilising the patient’s own tissue.
+For example, many patients have the option to rejuvenate their breasts with a breast lift utilizing the patient’s own tissue.

 Recovery After Revision Breast Surgery

 Most patients go home on the day of surgery, although an overnight stay in the hospital is possible if preferred.
 After breast revision surgery, you can expect to experience some discomfort and swelling for about one to two weeks, depending on the technique used.
 Pain medication and cold compresses can help enhance your comfort during this time.
 Closely following postoperative instructions can assist in minimizing discomfort, facilitating healing, and reducing the likelihood of complications.
 Most patients take at least a week off from work to rest and recuperate.
 Regular follow-up appointments with Dr. Bovill will allow her to track your recovery and address any emerging complications early.
 She will let you know when you are cleared to engage in more vigorous exercise and heavy lifting.